-A thin atmosphere misgivings in optical height variances is surely compensated by huge diurnal temperature variations.

-THe long time quest for water on Mars has been resolved for some time, there is some, but it may be easier to find huge permafrost lakes by simply looking at the horizon line.
+The long time quest for water on Mars has been resolved for some time, there is some, but it may be easier to find huge permafrost lakes by simply looking at the horizon line.
 Mars Permafrost, should be similar to Arctic permafrost, just as much as Arctic sea ice.
 Permafrost leaves a drier interface than water, but unlike water, ice is an insulator, like permafrost.
-In the Mars under shallow rock permafrost, the ground temperature should be colder than with thick dry rock layers.
+In the Martian under shallow rock permafrost, the ground temperature should be kept colder than with thick dry rock layers.

 To prove this, one of the rovers must take pictures at 3 hours intervals after Local Apparent Midnight and Noon, without moving at all.
 The same pictures will show a different horizon line something like:

 Ice warms or cools much slower than the Martian atmosphere, in a given substratum, a pure rock formation would vary horizon heights more significantly than one with permafrost.
 The way to detect a variation without multiple pictures taken from the same position would be to study wide horizon pictures which would bring out a profile look of an apparent "lake without water", the middle of this " empty lake" would appear deeper than "shorelines".
 The dry rock stratum would appear higher because rocks warm faster than ice.